cnpryer/logistics/README.md

 # logistics

-Rust Logistics Engineering Library
+Rust Logistics Engineering Client

 ## About

-This is a logistics engineering library developed from the ground up for both software developers and logistics engineers with programming experience.
+**CLI**:
+`logistics ./file --vrp`

+**Server**:
+`logistics run server --port=9999`

 ## Shipment Routing

-The first target of the library is to provide an efficient method for generating optimized vehicle routes for small and highly-defined transportation optimization models.
+The first target of the client is to provide an efficient method for generating optimized VRP solutions from csv data.

 ### Scope

 Models will be limited to single-origin, one-dimension capacities and demands, and optimized only using the inital distance and capacity constraints.
-Each iteration of this component's development will aim to expand scope little by little.

 ### Constraints